krakend/krakend-documentation/backends/graphql.md

 **KrakenD acts as the GraphQL client**, negotiating the content with the GraphQL server and hiding its complexity from the end-user.
 The end-user consumes REST content and retrieves the data in JSON, XML, RSS, or any other format supported by KrakenD.

-The configuration to consume GraphQL content from your GrapQL graphs could look like this:
+The configuration to consume GraphQL content from your GraphQL graphs could look like this:

 {{< highlight json "hl_lines=7-16">}}
 {